menu

 Round 2 Versus Goryo's Vengeance Combo

-What this deck does is try to set up either a Disciple of Griselbrand into chaining Fury of the Hoards or just a cheaty Emrakul, the Aeons Torn to annihilate its opponents.
+What this deck does is try to set up either a Griselbrand into chaining Fury of the Hoards or just a cheaty Emrakul, the Aeons Torn to annihilate its opponents.
 Against me it mulls to five in game one and I mise my Leyline of the Void in my opener in game two.
 Yes.
 It is nice.

 I'm going to make the argument that Goryo's Vengeance Combo is probably the strongest game one deck in the format.
 Deathrite Shaman disrupts it fairly well but it also has Through the Breach or just double Vengeance to beat Shaman and the deck is extremely consistent.
 It's pretty easily disrupted if you're ready for it post-board, but it's capable of winning turn one unfettered.
 I would not be the least bit surprised to see something from the deck banned if WotC continues with the same Modern philosophy it has held to this point.